madrilene/lene.dev/README.md

 - Learnt that strict csp does not go well with shadow dom styles from web component. deactivated custom csp for now completely.
 - Added missing bold for font outfit and preloaded them.
 - added plausible.io for stats.
-  **to do**: add more projects, learning section with books and courses. generally strip out unneeded filters, dependencies etc.
+- **to do**: add more projects, learning section with books and courses. generally strip out unneeded filters, dependencies etc.

 ### 22-06-06

 - Adding projects section.
 I still have to structure index.md more clearly.
 - Adding lightbulb switch for mode-toggle.
-  **to do**: Striving for a better animation and a tiny sound-effect. not optimized on mobile, not well positioned on desktop.
+- **to do**: Striving for a better animation and a tiny sound-effect.
+Changing the very basic invert filter to something that's nicer and sets prefers color scheme.

 ### 22-06-03

-I'm adjusting the image shortcodes for the Eleventy Image Plugin.
+- adjusting the image shortcodes for the Eleventy Image Plugin.
 Deleted colorthief for background color as I consider it unnecessary.
-**to do**: Projects sections and books I read.
+- **to do**: Projects sections and books I read.

 ### 22-05-28

+- first commit.

+#### overall goals

-Trying to figure out the best way to implement Every Layout web components and generally to combine it with the CUBE CSS methodology.
-Striving to not use any breakpoints and generally achieve an intrinsic and fluid design.
+- Trying to figure out the best way to implement Every Layout web components and generally to combine it with the CUBE CSS methodology.
+- Striving to not use any breakpoints and generally achieve an intrinsic and fluid design.

 ## Using this